 Biology

-The Biology Program at UBC’s Vancouver campus offers an extremely rich range of specialty and course options that span the field’s many sub-disciplines.
-It is overseen by two Departments: Botany (in the academic field, one of the largest and strongest in North America) which focusses on plant science; and Zoology, another powerhouse department conducting research and teaching in developmental biology, comparative animal physiology, ecology and evolution.
-The Biology Program has one Major, two Combined Majors, eight Honours, and three Combined Honours options.
+Biology at UBC offers an extremely rich range of specialty and course options that span the field’s many sub-disciplines.
+It is overseen by Botany (one of the largest and strongest botany units in North America) and Zoology (another powerhouse).

 Learn more: Musqueam First Nation